MicrosoftDocs/OfficeDocs-SharePoint/migration/mo-setup-clients.md

 ## Before you begin

-•	Check to make sure all system prerequisites have been installed on your local computer or VM before downloading and installing the Migration agent
+- Check to make sure all system prerequisites have been installed on your local computer or VM before downloading and installing the Migration Manager client setup file

-•	Confirm that the Windows credentials you plan on using to configure the service has access to all the network file shares you plan to migrate.
+- Confirm that the Windows credentials you plan on using to configure the service has access to **all** the network file shares you plan to migrate.

-•	Confirm that your have SharePoint Admin credentials to access the “destination” of where you are migrating your content.
+- Confirm that your have SharePoint Admin credentials to access the “destination” of where you are migrating your content.

-### Requirements for best performance
+### Prerequisites
 |**Component**|**Recommendation for best performance**|**Minimum - expect slow performance**|
 |:-----|:------|:-----|
 |CPU|64-bit quad core processor or better|64-bit 1.4 GHz 2-core processor or better|